Suisse Secrets: Notable people named

+A documentary also mentioned Hugo Chavez's bodyguard Carlos Luis Aguilera Borjas, who later became head of the secret police as having 8 million CHF in a Credit Suisse account.
+As of 2022 he was being sought in Andorra.
+He owned 100 million in a Compagnie Bancaire Helvetique account.
+Roberto Rincon had seven accounts with Credit Suisse.

 Reactions

-On 20 February 2022, Credit Suisse said it "strongly reject[ed]" allegations of wrongdoing. and that 90% of the reviewed accounts were closed or were in the process of closure, so this was largely historical. and that "the accounts of these matters are based on partial, selective information taken out of context, resulting in tendentious interpretations".
+On 20 February 2022, Credit Suisse said it "strongly reject[ed]" allegations of wrongdoing. and that 90% of the reviewed accounts were closed or were in the process of closure, so this was largely historical, and that "the accounts of these matters are based on partial, selective information taken out of context, resulting in tendentious interpretations".
 Credit Suisse alleged it was "a coup against the Swiss banking industry" as a whole without saying who might be behind it.

 The Swiss Bankers Association said "The Swiss financial centre has no interest in money of dubious origin.
 It attaches the greatest importance to the maintenance of its reputation and integrity."

 The Swiss Financial Market Supervisory Authority said it was in contact with Credit Suisse.

 In February 2022, the European People's Party of the European Parliament proposed reviewing Swiss banking practices and money laundering status in response to the leaks, asking the European Commission to reclassify Switzerland as a high-risk country for financial crime.
 Liam Proud wrote in Reuters, "stability and unimpeachable competence [...] seem to be lacking at Credit Suisse".

 Since leaking financial data is a criminal offense in Switzerland (even if it is in the public interest) punishable with up to five years in jail, Swiss media argued in February 2022 that the banking secrecy law runs contrary to freedom of speech and freedom of the press in some cases.

 Context

 Credit Suisse has long provided loans to fund billionaires’ private jet purchases.
 In 2014, it started funding jet purchases as well.
 In 2021, it granted $2 billion in loans to its "ultra-high-net-worth" clients, namely tycoons and oligarchs.
 Increasingly US sanctions were enacted against Russian oligarchs, and in 2017 and 2018, 12 clients defaulted.
 In May 2018, it was reported that Oleg Deripaska had to return three private jets owned by Credit Suisse and Raiffeisen.
-In 2019 it was reported that the $25 million and $15 million jets owned respectively by Arkady Rotenberg and Boris Romanovich Rotenberg were placed on sale by Credit Suisse.
+In 2019, it was reported that the $25 million and $15 million jets owned respectively by Arkady Rotenberg and Boris Romanovich Rotenberg were placed on sale by Credit Suisse.

-In 2021, Credit Suisse made a risk transfer by opening up this risk of default to hedge funds.
-It offered the clients assets of "jets, yachts, real estate and/or financial assets" as security, paying a 11 % interest rate.
+In 2021, Credit Suisse had made a risk transfer by opening up this risk of default to hedge funds.
+It offered the clients assets of "jets, yachts, real estate and/or financial assets" as security, paying a 11% interest rate.

 On 2 March 2022, it became known that Credit Suisse had asked its investors to destroy documents linked to the securisation of yacht loans of oligarchs.